Upgrading and adding value to your business’s website.

 We love this resource on some of the best online web design training course

-11. Technique & coding
+11. Technique & coding.

 Web designs aren’t only CSS and PhotoShop mockups.
 There’s a lot of work that goes on behind the scenes and having a designer that knows a thing or two about development is a bonus.
 They’ll be able to offer advice on what’s realistic, solve problems and communicate complex ideas and solutions.
 This portfolio/website CV is from developer and designer Robby Leonardi and shows what you can create with knowledge of both design and development.

-12. Website speed
+12. Website speed.

 Search engines will penalise slow websites, and they also make for a rubbish user experience.
 Nobody wants to go back to the days of the Microsoft sand timer, the quicker, the better.

-13. Scrolling
+13. Scrolling.

 The jury has been out on scrolling for some time; some love it, some hate it.
 It’s about finding out what works best for your website.
 For example, if you have a lot of long blog posts with a massive scroll, you’ll want to optimise the speed of the page, so it loads quickly.
 But let’s make this clear, scrolling isn’t bad!

-14. Responsive & mobile friendly
+14. Responsive & mobile friendly.

-In 2018, 52.2 per cent of all website traffic worldwide was generated through mobile phones, up from 50.3 per cent in the previous year.
-This is a number that’s grown consistently since 2009.
 If half of your website traffic is coming from mobile (you can check this in Google Analytics), do you think you should optimise it for mobile devices?

-15. Forms
+15. Forms.

 Forms are what your website visitors use to fill in information, so they need to be effective.
 A poor form can be the difference between acquiring or losing a customer.